 Where: Kelaniya Raja Maha Viharaya, Colombo (8 kms away)

 9. Nallur Festival

-Rivalling the celebrations at the Kandy Esala Perahera, this 25-day long Nallur Festival held in honour of Lord Murugan is a grand and glorious affair worth witnessing.
+Rivaling the celebrations at the Kandy Esala Perahera, this 25-day long Nallur Festival held in honor of Lord Murugan is a grand and glorious affair worth witnessing.
 Various festivities and processions mark the celebrations on different days, with devotees from the entire island thronging the Nallur Kandaswamy Kovil.
 On the day of Chariot Festival, ardent devotees carry the glittering deity on a magnificent silver throne around the town.
 While on other days, there are fantastic processions with spectacular chariots.

 Suggested Read: 10 Romantic Beach Resorts in Sri Lanka to Melt Your Hearts Away

 Celebrated for 3 days starting from the first day of Thai (the 10th month in Tamil calendar), this is one of the important festivals in Sri Lanka 2019 where families pay tribute to the sun god for a bountiful harvest.
 The festivities begin by drawing kolams (rangoli) with rice paste in the front yard of houses and boiling milk mixed with rice, jaggery, and spices.
 The entire family participates in the festivities to pay gratitude to ‘Surya’ as well as the cattle which play an important role in bringing a good harvest.